GregGlover16/jocko-ai-assistant/README.md

 Open the resulting JSON file and check that:
 Parts and chapters are accurately represented.
 Content is properly grouped under the correct chapters.

+## MongoDB
+Goal: Set up the database in MongoDB Atlas, including the collections necessary for your project.
+Set Up MongoDB Atlas Account and Cluster:
+Visit MongoDB Atlas.
+Create a free account and log in.
+Follow the prompts to create a Free Cluster:
+Choose your cloud provider (e.g., AWS, Azure, GCP) and nearest region.
+Use the default settings for other options.
+Name your cluster (e.g., JockoCluster).
+Click “Create Cluster.”
+It may take a few minutes to provision.
+Create the Database and Collections:
+Once the cluster is ready, go to the Database tab and click Browse Collections.
+Create a new database named jocko_assistant with the following collections: books podcasts quotes users questions
+MongoDB will automatically create these collections when you insert the first document if they don’t exist yet.
+Connect to Your Database:
+Click Connect on your cluster dashboard and select Connect your application.
+Copy the connection string (e.g., mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority).
+Replace <username>, <password>, and <dbname>:
+Use the credentials you created during setup.
+Replace <dbname> with jocko_assistant.

+Connect to MongoDB Atlas (if not done already):
+Why: This step is required to start working with the data in your JSON files using MongoDB.
+Download MongoDB Compass (GUI) for connecting to MongoDB easily:
+Go to MongoDB Compass Download.
+Install it on your computer.
+Connect:
+Open Compass.
+Use your MongoDB Atlas connection string (you can find it in your Atlas dashboard under "Clusters > Connect").
+Follow the on-screen instructions in Compass to establish a connection.
+2) Create Your Database:
+Why: You’ll organize the data into collections, similar to tables in relational databases, so it’s easy to query later.
+Once connected in Compass:
+Click “Create Database”.
+Name the database jocko_assistant.

 ## Planned Improvements
 A preprocessing script will be developed to automate this manual formatting step in the future.
 This script will: